 May stood up.
 She slammed her hand against the table and stared intently into Wish’s eyes.
 With this, she delivered the final blow.

 “Do you think you of all people will be able to save everyone?
 Do you really think you can do something about it after making an enemy of most of the citizens?
 Can you do that much when your only motivation is to have fun?
 Let me answer that for you.
 No, you can’t.”

 Wish leaned back into her chair and stared at the girls before her, completely speechless.

 She could see the image a lot clearer now.
-What she did was without doubt a mistake.
+What she did was, without doubt, a mistake.
 But even so, giving up on something wasn’t something she could accept.
 It wasn’t something she could handle.
-As confident as she was, she was well aware there were things she couldn’t possible do by herself.
+As confident as she was, she was well aware there were things she couldn’t possibly do by herself.

 “Then-” she finally spoke.
 “Then you help me, Maymay!
 If it’s you then we could definitely-”

 “Sorry.”
 May turned her down immediately.
 “It’s not something I could do either.
 After all, I messed up too.
 I messed up possibly worse than anyone else here.
 I didn’t just fight them or beat their boss.
 I just destroyed one of their bases, to be more precise, I set the building to self-destruct, do you know what this means?”